I have a confession: I’m a dollar store junkie. I especially love going to the dollar store to get my car camping fix.

 But before I go into what you should buy, I’ll explain what you should never buy from the dollar store, no matter how tempting the deal may be.

-Disclosure: If you shop from my article or make a purchase through one of my links, I may receive a commission on some of the products I recommend.
+Disclosure: If you shop from my article or make a purchase through one of my links, I may receive commissions on some of the products I recommend.

 What NOT to buy at the dollar store

-Don’t buy: Seeds or soil
+Don’t buy: Soil

 Don’t buy: Gardening gloves (unless they’re your throwaway pair)